ds300/derivablejs/README.md

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 Derivables are an observable-like state container with superpowers.
-This library is similar to [MobX](https://github.com/mobxjs/mobx), but distilled to a potent essence, and faster.
+This library is similar to [MobX](https://github.com/mobxjs/mobx), but distilled to a potent essence, faster, and with a strong focus on making side effects easy to manage.
 LINKY

 - [Derivation vs Observation](#derivation-vs-observation)
 - [Derivables](#derivables)